fionamcc/Docs/interproscan/using_iprs_cmd.rst

 **-x 109069:** taxon ID of query species to be used in column 13 of GAF output file

 **-D AgBase:** database of query accession to be used in column 1 of GAF output file

+**-l:** tells tools to include lookup of corresponding InterPro annotation in the TSV and GFF3 output formats.

 **Understanding Your Results**